jacky2256/tickets-app/README.md

     * Create a file at data/in/base.csv with the necessary columns.
     * Important:
-      * The header for the city/state column must be named Keyword.
+      * The header for the city/state/venue or other tiles column must be named `Keyword`.
-      * List the states in a single column.
+      * List the city/states/venue or other titles in a single column.
-      * Next to it, include a column named artist with the artist’s name.
+      * Next to it, include a column named `artist` with the artist’s name.
 2. **Create a virtual environment:**
    ```bash
    python -m venv venv